Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: Patriots & PatriotismWar of 1812Waterways & Vessels.
 In addition, it is included in the Lighthouses series list.
 A significant historical year for this entry is 1827.

 Location.
-Marker has been reported missing.
+This marker has been replaced by another marker nearby.
 It was located near 39° 32.447′ N, 76° 5.112′ W. Marker was in Havre de Grace, Maryland, in Harford County.
-Marker was at the intersection of Concord Street and Lafayette Street, on the left on Concord Street.
+It was at the intersection of Concord Street and Lafayette Street, on the left on Concord Street.
 Touch for map.
 Marker was in this post office area: Havre de Grace MD 21078, United States of America.
 Touch for directions.

 Paid Advertisement